JD/MA or MS Criminology: Department of Criminology

 Students can earn both degrees in three years.
 Penn Law gives credit for four approved courses in Criminology toward the JD.
 The Criminology Department requires the student complete eight courses, including – depending on the program – two or three courses from the Law School curriculum.

 Students must apply and gain admission separately to each department.
 Applications to the Criminology Program are welcomed contemporaneously with the Law School application or during the 1L or 2L year.
-The LSAT is sufficient for both departments; no additional testing is required.

 Here is a typical track for completing the program.